diegoabs84/cli-test/README.md

 pip install -r requirements.txt

 ## Usage
+First, you need to set an environment variable.
+This one will be your api-key, which you should create at the Merriem webster website.
+You should call it "MERRIAM_WEBSTER_API_KEY", then you assign to it your api-key.

-You can run the application directly from the terminal:
+After that, you can run the application directly from the terminal:

 python main.py

-Or you can use it with Docker:
+Or you can use it with Docker.
+First build the image:

 docker build -t cli:1.0 .

-Then run the application:
+Then run the application.
+Since you are using Docker, you should pass the environment variable on the command to run it, like this:

-docker run -it --rm cli:1.0
+docker run -it -e MERRIAM_WEBSTER_API_KEY=your_api_key cli:1.0

 ## Tests